ObelusFamily/Anythink-Market-z1q62/readme.md

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

 # To make a local environment you first need to make sure you install docker and then go to the repo you have in your local pc and
-# Use the command docker-compose up - Its important to know this will take a bit and just wait until everything is set up!
+# Use the command docker-compose up - Its important to know this will take a bit and just wait until everything is set up